create3000/x_ite/docs/_posts/components/Sound/StreamAudioSource.md

 StreamAudioSource operates as an audio source whose media is received from a MediaStream obtained using the WebRTC or Media Capture and Streams APIs.
 This media source might originate from a remote microphone or sound-processing channed provided by a remote peer on a WebRTC call.\.

-The StreamAudioSource node belongs to the **Sound** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.
+The StreamAudioSource node belongs to the **Sound** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy